ENERZAi/OptimaV2-Docs/docs/guide/install.md

         !!! note
             arm64 is supposed to work, but we did not finish our tests on it
     * Operating system : Ubuntu linux 22.04
+    !!! note
-        * Apple macos is also supposed to work, but we did not finish our tests on it
+        Apple macos is also supposed to work, but we did not finish our tests on it
     * At least 8GB or more ram is recommended

 === "OptimaV2 Runtime"